-We’ve seen many taxpayers under audit for foreign earned income exclusion (FEIE).
+The IRS has been increasingly auditing taxpayers who’ve claimed the foreign earned income exclusion (FEIE).
 It was identified as a compliance campaign by IRS LB&I last year (link).

 Foreign Earned Income Exclusion – Qualified Individual